L6Pin/Misaka-Network-Webpage/README.md

 <h1>Misaka Network</h1>
 <h2>Taks Overview</h2>
-<p>The client with whom I worked with had created a blockchain mining and
+<p>The project is a colaboration with a <a href="https://github.com/milos-mkv"> friend</a> who had created a blockchain mining and
-wallet application and desired to represent his work in a way that would honor one of his favorite anime character.</p>
+wallet application and wanted to represent his work in a way that would honor one of his favorite anime character.</p>
 <br/>
 <img src="md_image/1.png">
 <h2>Design</h2>